robinhood/faust/docs/userguide/tasks.rst

 Cron Jobs
 =========

-A cron job is a task that executes according to a crontab format, usually at fixed times:
+A Cron job is a task that executes according to a Crontab format, usually at fixed times:

 .. sourcecode:: python